nic-dgl104-winter-2022/class-textbook/ch1/Functional Programming & Platform Programming/README.md

  ### flatmap() and flat()

- The flapmap() method is actually a combination of two other methods-- as the name would imply, flat() and map().
+ The flatmap() method is actually a combination of two other methods-- as the name would imply, flat() and map().
 Before touching on flatmap(), we should first cover what flat() itself does.

   <p align='center'><img src = 'https://cdn.discordapp.com/attachments/910117718924099594/948956015234256966/unknown.png' width = "400"></p>
  <p align = "center"> Image from <a href="https://download.eclipse.org/microprofile/microprofile-reactive-streams-operators-1.0/apidocs/org/eclipse/microprofile/reactive/streams/operators/PublisherBuilder.html">Eclipse.org</a></p>